oxsecurity/megalinter/docs/descriptors/python_pylint.md

   --check-protected-access-in-special-methods <y or n>
                         Warn about protected attribute access inside special methods (default: False)

-String:
-  Check string literals.

-  --check-str-concat-over-line-jumps <y or n>
-                        This flag controls whether the implicit-str-concat
-                        should generate a warning on implicit string concatenation in sequences defined over several lines.
-                        (default: False)
-  --check-quote-consistency <y or n>
-                        This flag controls whether inconsistent-quotes
-                        generates a warning when the character used as a quote delimiter is used inconsistently within a module.
-                        (default: False)

 Typecheck:
   Try to find bugs in the code using type inference.